zjevik/QR-decomposition/README.md

   run_serial.sh

-    - these scripts contains examples how to run and they run the programs to find the QR decomposition of a matrix
+    - these scripts contain examples on how to run; they run the programs to find the QR decomposition of a matrix